ex-jandal/whatsdown/README.md

    ```

 3. **Enter Partner Port:**
-   The app will then ask for a port number, with a suggestion to choose one between 49152 and 65535:
+   The app will then ask for a port number, with a force to choose one between 49152 and 65535:
    ```plaintext
    Enter your partner PORT (choose between 49152 and 65535):
    ```